Cassandra1kack/Cassandra-SOC-Lab-/Project-1-Brute-Force/README.md

 ## project 1
-# SOC Brute Force Detection & Incident Response
+# SOC Brute Force Detection and correlation

 ## Overview
-This project demonstrates the detection and response to brute-force attacks targeting Windows  using Wazuh SIEM.
+This project demonstrates the detection correlation and analyse to brute-force attacks targeting Windows  using Wazuh SIEM.

 ## Lab Architecture